 Here’s how it happened and how I eventually lost the weight…

 When I was in the “singles market” it was very easy to find the energy and motivation to keep my body in great shape.

 Being a fitness professional myself, I looked forward to every single workout, not to mention the possibility that I could “meet someone” at the health club itself.

 My diet was impeccable, and I would hardly ever “give in” to temptation and risk blowing off every single bit of effort that I had put into sculpting my figure.
 After all, I had to “lead by example” – I never knew when a hot, sexy guy would come to take the indoor cycling class I taught at the gym.

-Then I met George (my now husband), who happened to be another fitness-fanatic “gym rat,” just like myself.
+Then I met (my now husband), who happened to be another fitness-fanatic “gym rat,” just like myself.